aokiLourenco/SIO/SIO-TP/Estudo1st/Estudo1st.md

     <li>Out of scope of this course</li>
 </ul>

-**Informatic or eltronic access**
+**Informatic or eletronic access**
 <ul>
     <li>Information-oriented contact between a subject and the object of interest: Contact through request-response dialogs</li>
-    <li>Conatct is mediated by: Computers and networks, Operating systems, applications, middleware, devices, etc...</li>
+    <li>Contact is mediated by: Computers and networks, Operating systems, applications, middleware, devices, etc...</li>
 </ul>

 ------------------------------